Free admission tickets are available to school groups if the field trip has been scheduled through Visitor Services at least 1 month in advance.

 schedule a field trip

-- Submit this online Field Trip Request Form.
+- Fill out this online Field Trip Request Form.

-- Submit your request at least 1 month in advance prior to the desired date.
+- Submit request at least 1 month in advance prior to the desired date.

 - Visitor Services will contact you to confirm, provide more information, and answer questions.

 - An inquiry into date availability does not secure a reservation.
 A separate confirmation letter will be sent when the reservation is completed.

 - Non-school groups should visit the Group Visits page to schedule.

 - Free admission tickets are granted to no more than 300 students per day.

 - School groups are admitted into the exhibit galleries at a rate of 50 students per 30 minutes.
 If a group is larger than 50 students, it will have divided admission times so plan accordingly.